animator/learn-python/README.md

 'Z4'
 ```

-As compared to a nested list, a nested tuple is useful in representing a dataset (such as a table fetched from a database) where it is important to ensure the sanctity of data as the code cannot modify it because tuples are immutable.# Pitfalls of Extending a Tuple
+As compared to a nested list, a nested tuple is useful in representing a dataset (such as a table fetched from a database) where it is important to ensure the sanctity of data as the code cannot modify it because tuples are immutable.

+## Understanding the Immutable Nature of Tuples

 Just like lists, the `+=` operation works for a tuple and adds new item(s) to it.